Rancho Janal: History

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Janal was filed with the Public Land Commission in 1852, and the grant was patented to Victoria Dominguez et al. in 1872.

-Elisha Spurr Babcock, Jr., who also built the Hotel del Coronado, purchased Rancho Janal in 1883, and built lower Otay Dam for the Southern California Water Company in 1900.
+Elisha Spurr Babcock, Jr., who also built Hotel del Coronado, purchased Rancho Janal in 1883, and built lower Otay Dam for the Southern California Water Company in 1900.
 Henry G. Fenton, a subcontractor of Babcock, bought 3000 acre of Rancho Janal in 1926.